Journey Brown: College career

 After redshirting his first year at Penn State in 2017, Brown played in eight games in 2018 and had 44 yards on eight carries with a touchdown.
 As a redshirt sophomore in 2019, he started 10 of 13 games, rushing for 890 yards on 129 carries and 12 touchdowns.
 He was named the MVP of the 2019 Cotton Bowl after rushing for a school bowl game record 202 yards.

 On November 11, 2020, PSU head coach James Franklin announced Brown could no longer play football due to hypertrophic cardiomyopathy.

 NASCAR

 In 2023, Brown was hired by Trackhouse Racing as a tire changer.
-Brown had little familiarity with NASCAR prior to his reruitment, but his footwork and athleticism as a running back were viewed by the team as commodities for pitting.
-The occupation was also intense but short enough that he work at full strength while managing his hypertrophic cardiomyopathy with medication.
+Brown had little familiarity with NASCAR prior to his recruitment, but his footwork and athleticism as a running back were viewed by the team as commodities for pitting.
+The occupation is also intense but short enough that he could work at full strength while managing his hypertrophic cardiomyopathy with medication.

 Brown made his pitting debut at the 2023 Coke Zero Sugar 400, where he changed tires on Justin Haley's No. 31 car for Trackhouse client Kaulig Racing.
 In 2024, he became the front tire changer for Zane Smith and the No. 71 of Spire Motorsports.